 Segmentation

 For this activity, have your child clap for each word they hear in a sentence.
-You can make it fun by turning it into silly singing time and singing the words as your little one claps to them!
+You can make it fun by turning it into silly singing time and singing the words as your child claps to them!

 By choosing phonological awareness checks that are fun and challenging, you can easily get a good idea of where your child is on their reading journey.